This guide covers common tasks when interacting with Bolt. You should also review the Best practices guides, for tips on getting the most out of Bolt.

 2. Select Lock file (single file) or Lock all (directory).

-Focus on a code section:
+Focus on a specific code section

-1. Highlight the code you want to discuss or change.
+2. Highlight the code you want to discuss or change.

-2. Click the Ask Bolt button (if the button doesn’t appear immediately, try right-clicking).
+3. Click the Ask Bolt button (if the button doesn’t appear immediately, try right-clicking).
 Bolt links the selection in the prompt box.

 3. Enter your question or request.